Q. What is Cisco DNA Center?

 Q. What is rogue management?

-A. This is a feature within the inventory menu that provides detection of unauthorized access points plugged into local switches (rogue access points) or access points that have valid corporate Service Set Identifiers (SSIDs) but are not connected to the customer’s wired network (honey pots).
+A. This is a feature within the Inventory menu that provides detection of unauthorized access points plugged into local switches (rogue access points) or access points that have valid corporate Service Set Identifiers (SSIDs) but are not connected to the customer’s wired network (“honey pots”).
 Rogue management provides a critical level of defense against simple attempts at unauthorized network access.

-Q. What is Cisco DNA Assurance?
+Q. What assurance capabilities does Cisco DNA Center have?

 A. Cisco DNA Center collects data from every point in the network.
 It then uses Cisco AI Network Analytics to define the levels of performance required for optimal user experience on your network and to derive insights on optimization options.
-The clean and simple dashboard shows overall status and flags issues.
+The clean and simple dashboard shows the overall status of the network and flags issues.
 Guided remediation then automates resolution to keep your network performing at an optimal level with fewer tedious and time-consuming troubleshooting tasks.

 Q. What is Cisco AI Network Analytics?

 ● Insight – intelligent issue analysis: When every device is sending streaming telemetry, every client is communicating errors, and applications are subject to deep packet inspection, the IT team can suffer from data overload.
-There is too much noise from too much data!
+There is too much noise from too much data.
 Cisco AI Network Analytics uses machine learning to make sense of all this data, accurately detect performance issues, and ignore unusual, but harmless, network anomalies.
 This reduces noise and false positives while identifying issues that have the greatest impact on your network.
 Comparative analytics leverage AI technologies to improve network performance consistency across branch offices through comparative benchmarking between peers or sites.
 Teams can correctly identify network optimization opportunities and allocate IT resources intelligently.

 ● Action – accelerated remediation: Cisco AI Network Analytics uses machine reasoning to perform the logical troubleshooting steps that an engineer would execute to resolve a problem.
 This helps users detect issues and vulnerabilities, perform complex root cause analysis, and execute corrective actions faster than ever.
 Machine reasoning accelerates remediation, making your team more precise in problem solving and more productive overall.